Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The existing full depth asphalt pavement was constructed in 1964 and was last resurfaced in 2000.
 The pavement is currently showing signs of wear and distress and is expected to continue to deteriorate.

 Deficiencies in the project corridor

-Insufficient sight distance at several hills and
+- Insufficient sight distance at several hills and intersections

-Lack of turn lanes as most intersections
+- Lack of turn lanes as most intersections

-Long waits and delays at WIS 167 (Holy Hill Road) intersection during rush hours and weekends
+- Long waits and delays at WIS 167 (Holy Hill Road) intersection during rush hours and weekends

-Steep slopes off the shoulders, leading down to the ditches
+- Steep slopes off the shoulders, leading down to the ditches

-Steep grades along entire corridor
+- Steep grades along entire corridor

-Last modified: February 4, 2013
+Last modified: June 7, 2013